mrclay/minify/min/README.txt

 $minifyAllowDirs = array('//js', '//themes/default');

-FASTER PERFORMANCE AND SHORTER URLS
+GROUPS: FASTER PERFORMANCE AND BETTER URLS

-For the best performance, edit groupsConfig.php to pre-specify groups of files to be combined under different keys.
+For the best performance, edit groupsConfig.php to pre-specify groups of files to be combined under preset keys.
 E.g., here's an example configuration in groupsConfig.php:

 return array(